cinsua/mini-forum/README.md

 [![Coverage Status](https://img.shields.io/coveralls/github/cinsua/mini-forum/master.svg)](https://coveralls.io/github/cinsua/mini-forum?branch=master)
 # mini-forum

-mini-forum is an REST(ish)/GraphQL(not yet) Api with passport local strategy Consist in one pool of threads.
+mini-forum is an REST(ish) Api with passport local strategy Consist in one pool of threads.
 Each one can be private (only logged in can see the content) or public.
 Threads will support comments, notifications, likes, pin and edit/remove